holokit/holokit-1-sdk/README.md

 HoloKitSDK is to build AR apps for HoloKit.
 Currently, we provide the SDK as Unity package.

-For Google Tango, please checkout "tango" branch.
+- For Google Tango, please checkout "tango" branch.
-For Apple iOS, please checkout "master" branch.
+- For Apple iOS (ARKit), please checkout "ios" branch.
+- For Android (ARCore), please checkout "android" branch.

 For detailed manual, please see [HoloKitSDK Reference Manual](docs/MANUAL.md).

 ## Prerequists
 * A Google Tango device that supports Tango and running Android 7.0.
     * We tested HoloKitSDK with Asus Zenfone AR
-    * See below for guidance on upgrading to Android 7.0
 * Unity 5.6.3.
 Make sure you installed Android components.

 ## Quick Start
 1. Import "HoloKitSDK" folder under "Assets" folder into a new Unity project.